ivynyayieka/tech_sec/README.md

 ### Irregularity in HTML structure of each 10 K:
 * This was the hardest to get around.
 I worked on something that could help for many entries but some would still need user intervention.

-Slowly building (online searcher here)[http://ivynyayieka.pythonanywhere.com/].
+Slowly building [online searcher here](http://ivynyayieka.pythonanywhere.com/).
 Currently only one playwright code block runs.